Small claims and a court hearing

 The procedure for the respondent is very much the same as it was for you.
 You will get an opportunity to question the respondent when the judge has finished asking them questions.
 You can prepare for this by studying the respondent's reply on the Notice of Dispute (and Counterclaim, if relevant) and by preparing questions in advance.
 You will also need to listen carefully to what the respondent says while in the witness box and you can challenge any evidence you do not agree with at this time.

 The respondent will then have an opportunity to call witnesses to give evidence.
 You will also be given an opportunity to put questions to these witnesses.

 The court decision

 When all the witnesses have been heard, the judge will usually make their decision there and then.
 If the judge decides in your favour, they will make an order or decree.
 This is usually an order for the respondent to pay an amount of money to you, but the judge can decide to make any order they see fit.
 For example, the judge may direct that the work be completed or the goods be repaired.
 The order will be made to suit your particular case.

 If the court makes a decree for an amount of money, the respondent has 28 calendar days to pay you.
 If the court makes any other type of decree, it will usually put a time limit within which it must be completed.

 If the judge decides not to uphold your claim, your case will be dismissed.
 This means that no order or decree will be made in your favour.

-You can find further information on the District Court hearing on the Courts Service website.
+You can find further information on the District Court procedure and small claims procedure on the Courts Service website.